-The Company measures land and buildings at revalued amounts with gains in fair value being recognised in OCI and losses in the statement of profit or loss.
-As at 31 December 2022 and 2021, land and buildings are stated at revalued amount categorized under Level 3 based on the appraisal report carried out on 31 December 2018 by an independent valuation specialist.
+The Company measures land and buildings at revalued amounts with gains in fair value being recognised in OCI and losses in the statement of profit or loss to the extent that it exceeds the balance held in the property and equipment revaluation reserve relating to a previous revaluation of those assets.
+As at 31 December 2023 land and buildings are stated at revalued amount categorized under Level 3 based on the appraisal report carried out on 31 December 2023 by an independent valuation specialist.